the-events-calendar/tribe-common/readme.txt

 * Fix - Updated datatables.js to its most recent version to prevent conflicts [102465]
 * Tweak - Added the `Tribe__Process__Queue` class to handle background processing operations
 * Tweak - Changed 'forums' to 'help desk' throughout the content in the "Help" tab [104561]
+* Language - 3 new strings added, 84 updated, 3 fuzzied, and 3 obsoleted

 = [4.7.11] 2018-04-18 =